 HOW TO USE A BRAD NAILER?

-Before you begin to use your brad nailer, there are a few things that you need to know that will help you to maximise your tool fully.
+Before you begin to use your brad nailer, there are a few things that you need to know that will help you to maximize your tool fully.
 Not only that, these tips will help you to safely use this tool without causing harm to yourself and others.

 - Do not place the brads too close to the rim of a wooden board, as doing this may split the board, causing it to be damaged beyond repair.